markdgold/WhatDoYouThinkOfUS/README.md

 # WhatDoYouThinkOfUS
-Heat map of global perception of the US
+Heat map of global perception of the USa